Understanding Source Collector Terminology

 Billing Principles (Product Level Configuration)

-Billing behaviour is determined at product configuration level — not by the collector itself.
+Billing behaviour is determined at the product configuration level and not by the Source Collector itself.

 Common billing principles include: